 Today, more and more chemo drugs are taken by mouth.
 (This is often called oral chemo, and includes drugs known as targeted therapy.)
 In most cases, this means you get a prescription and take the drugs on your own, at home.

 Chemo taken by mouth is as strong as the other forms and, when taken properly, works just as well.
-But you need to know that oral chemo drugs cost a lot – sometimes many thousands of dollars per month.
+But oral chemo drugs cost a lot – sometimes many thousands of dollars each month.
 And most health insurance plans don’t pay for the oral drugs the same way they pay for the IV drugs (those put into a vein in the hospital, clinic, or office).

 Oral chemo drugs are often treated like regular prescription drugs.
 You have to pay for them and, even if your insurance covers them, you might have a very high co-pay.
 For example, some insurance companies require a co-pay of 25% of the drug cost.
 This can be thousands of dollars.
 And this isn’t a bill that you can pay later – you have to pay when you pick up the drug at the pharmacy.

 Make sure you know how much you’ll have to pay for each treatment.
 Many drug manufacturers have patient assistance plans to help people pay for their drugs.
-Ask your pharmacist, doctor, or nurse about this.
+Ask your cancer care team about this.

-Please see our web page called Managing Insurance Issues or call us to learn more about this.
+Please see If You Have Problems Paying a Medical Bill or call us to learn more about this.

 Other prescription drugs used with cancer treatment

-Many kinds of drugs are used for treating cancer.
+Many kinds of drugs are used to treat cancer.
 These may be drugs to prevent nausea, treat pain, help with anxiety, or control diarrhea.
 Drug prices vary a lot.
 You (or a family member) may want to call different pharmacies to get an idea of where you can get the best price.

 When your doctor prescribes medicines or outpatient care, here are some questions you may want to ask:

-- If I get outpatient treatment, how much of it will be covered by my health insurance?
+- If I get outpatient treatment, how much of it will my health insurance cover?